kartavtcev/broadcaster/README.md

 DESICION
 + Akka - no will
 + Monix - not good tcp for prod?
 Okay for the demo.
 Check if it works at all, first… yet OKay	Discussed on the interview a lot...
+!!! monix-nio is only compatible with Monix 2.3.3.
+No version for Monix 3.0.0-RC2

 + FS2/ZIO - too complicated, no time … yet GOOD ALL + TCP is OK… next time for 2+ weeks!
 I need to catch up with it quite a lot.